A Dual-Helix Governance Approach Towards Reliable Agentic Artificial Intelligence for WebGIS Development: Abstract

 \section{Abstract}

-WebGIS development requires rigor, yet agentic AI frequently fails due to five large language model (LLM) limitations: context constraints, cross-session forgetting, stochasticity, instruction failure, and adaptation rigidity.
-We propose a dual-helix governance framework reframing these challenges as structural governance problems that model capacity alone cannot resolve.
-We implement the framework as a 3-track architecture (Knowledge, Behavior, Skills) that uses a knowledge graph substrate to stabilize execution by externalizing domain facts and enforcing executable protocols, complemented by a self-learning cycle for autonomous knowledge growth.
-Applying this to the FutureShorelines WebGIS tool, a governed agent refactored a 2,265-line monolithic codebase into modular ES6 components.
-Results demonstrated a 51\% reduction in cyclomatic complexity and a 7-point increase in maintainability index.
-A comparative experiment against a zero-shot LLM confirms that externalized governance, not just model capability, drives operational reliability in geospatial engineering.
-This approach is implemented in the open-source AgentLoom governance toolkit.
+WebGIS development requires consistency, yet agentic AI often fails due to LLM context constraints, forgetting, stochasticity, instruction failure, and adaptation rigidity.
+We propose a dual-helix governance framework reframing these as structural problems rather than capacity deficits.
+Using a 3-track architecture (Knowledge, Behavior, Skills) and a persistent knowledge graph, it stabilizes execution by externalizing facts and enforcing protocols.
+Validation shows a governed agent successfully refactored a legacy WebGIS codebase (reducing cyclomatic complexity and improving maintainability), roughly halved trial-to-trial output variance relative to static prompting in a controlled experiment, and prevented common infodemic mapping errors in a 5-condition COVID-19 cartography ablation study.
+Operationalized via the open-source AgentLoom toolkit, this externalized governance provides the stability necessary for production-level geospatial engineering.

 \textbf{Keywords:} agentic AI; Autonomous GIS; knowledge graphs; large language models; GeoAI; WebGIS